 Adding compost to your garden creates healthy soil and feeds your plants.
-By top-dressing existing plants with compost, "everything nice" will move down to your plants' roots when you water.
+By post, "everything nice" will move down to your plants' roots when you water.
 Or, use a garden fork to mix it into new beds.
 Wondering how much compost you would need in your garden?
 Check out this handy calculator for an estimate: www.tinyurl.com/CompostCalculator